 45% of victims of religiously motivated crime felt anxious as a result of their victimisation

 What help can I access?

-- Our specialist hate crime counsellors will be able to suport you and provide expert advice and guidance.
+- Our specialist hate crime advocates will be able to support you and provide expert advice and guidance.

 - You will be given support from a case worker, either on a one-to-one or joint basis, based on your needs.